MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	Compression type: zlib
 	Rows per block: 95420 42503 1799 131234 34726 45439

 We see that, in fact, the number of rows per block varies from a low of 1799 to a high of 131,234.
-To create a new file with more even-sized blocks, use the rowsPerRead argument in rxDataStep:
+To create a new file with more even-sized blocks, use the *rowsPerRead* argument in **rxDataStep**:

 	newFile <- "censusWorkersEvenBlocks.xdf"
 	rxDataStep(inData = fileName, outFile = newFile, rowsPerRead = 60000)